 Applications open July 1 for a Semester 1 commencement into the Bachelor of Laws.
 When applications open, you need to:

-- Apply through TISC and list Bachelor of Laws or a combined degree as your first preference.
+- Apply directly to Murdoch through our online admissions portal or apply through TISC and list Bachelor of Laws or a combined degree as your first preference.
 Take note of your TISC application number.

 - Gather the below documentation: